Apex-Turbine/dxplus-doc/src/dx+-version-history/known-issues.md

 - **Missing Bar Charts from Peaks** - DX+ Bar Charts created from Peaks do not show up
 - **Channel Tree Organization** - Unselected channels in the Viewer element still appear in Viewer tree
 - **Transmit/Receive  Organization** - Propagated channels do not remain organized by processing type in Viewer tree
+- **LED Graphic Plot Orientation** - Orientation setting in dialog shows "Horizontal" when saved setting is "Vertical" - making changes to other LED settings will require user to re-select "Vertical" if that is the desired orientation

 ### Core Functionality Issues
 - **Included Streams Propagation** - "Included Streams" do not propagate to Statistics or Octave elements